APS IH / June 2012

 APS is authorized to petition the court twice for a Motion for Extension of Emergency Order for Protective Services to extend the Emergency Order for Protective Services up to 60 days so that adequate and appropriate arrangements to protect the client can be made.

 • validated abuse, neglect, or financial exploitation, and

 • obtained an Emergency Order for Protective Services, or determined the client’s assets are rapidly diminishing …

 it appears that guardianship is appropriate, …

-APS takes immediate action to ensure that the referral form is completed and sent to HHSC Guardianship Services within 3 calendar days following the EOPS, or a determination that an emergency referral for rapidly diminishing assets is appropriate.
+APS takes immediate action to ensure that the referral form is completed and sent to HHSC OGS within 3 calendar days following the EOPS, or a determination that an emergency referral for rapidly diminishing assets is appropriate.

 For all cases being referred for guardianship, at least one validated finding of abuse, neglect, or financial exploitation is required at the time of the referral.

 The HHSC OGS guardianship specialist completes the guardianship assessment in 14 days, unless an extension is granted by the guardianship supervisor, and makes every effort to file an application for guardianship within 33 days.

 4500 Emergency Order for Protective Services (EOPS)

 4782.1 Procedure for Assessing Appropriateness of Standard Referrals to HHSC Office of Guardianship Services